 I had no clue what to expect during labor and delivery, so that made everything pretty new and scary.
+Labor is different for every women, of course.
 However, there were eight things that stood out and really shocked me about labor and delivery.

 This post may contain affiliate links.
 You can find our super boring full disclosure policy here.

 When my water broke on it’s own at the hospital, I honestly wasn’t real sure it was my water.

 It had gushed all over the floor so the nurse used a strip to test the puddle and see if it was my water or just.. urine.